 The Vedado is a great area to stay and you will find some excellent casas particulares.
 Another lovely residential area of Havana is Miramar, where embassies and large mansions are located.

 Outside the center of Havana, Colon Cemetery is a massive cemetery of 141 hectares and more than 800,000 graves, with beautiful statues by famous sculptors of the past, and the tombs of some of the most prominent people in the country.
 Don’t miss the main gate, designed by Calixto Arellano de Loira y Cardoso.
 There is a small admission fee, and you will need to get there by taxi.

 Visit a tobacco factory

 One thing Cuba is really famous for is its cigars.
-The Real Fábrica de Tabacos Partagás is one of the places to visit if you want to learn a bit more about how cigars are made, and to buy a few that you can carry home with you.
-If you do, make sure to store them in the fridge on a wet cloth to keep them nice and moist (I learned this from a local!).
+The Real Fábrica de Tabacos Partagás is one of the places to visit if you want to learn a bit more about how Cuban cigars are made, and to buy a few that you can carry home with you.
+If you do, make sure to store them in the fridge covered with a wet cloth to keep them nice and moist (I learned this from a local!).

 Walk around the Barrio Chino